mwelponer/go-to-live-kata/README.md

 - app multi istances + load balancer (see apache mod_proxy_balancer)

 If we use a load balancer we can have a single db for example on a dedicated server, private IP with the istances pointing to it.
 We then need to deal with managing a multi instance queue.
 As another option we can have multi instances with dedicated dbs.
 We then need to deal with databases synchronization.
-Other solutions are also possible, multiple virtual machines, clustering and need to be properly evaluated according to the specific case.
+We can have different solutions, multiple virtual machines, clustering, etc.. things need to be properly evaluated according to the specific case.

 Security can be further improved keeping instances and db/dbs on private IPs (disallow remote db access) while leaving apache as frontend with public IPs